NishchayAnand/software-engineering/Java/servlets/Notes.md

   - RequestDispatcher interface provides a forward() method which can be used to transfer control from a servlet (controller) to a target component.

 - Client can share the session ID with the server via:

   - Cookies
   - URI rewrite

+- **load-on-startup:** this will load the servlet at the time of deployment on server.